lizhuo-1994/NECSA/README.md

 ## Citing Tianshou

 Our work is highly depending on tianshou, thanks to the efforts by the developers.
-Please kindly cite thier paper if you reference our repo.
+Please kindly cite the paper if you reference our repo.

 ```latex
 @article{tianshou,